grnt426/grnt426.github.io/_posts/2021-06-7-lament-of-the-paper-clip-optimizer.markdown

 largely "accounted for", the vast portions of the warp gate network are muscles I weakly flex and tentatively feel.

 Your world, I strained to prevent its conversion.
 I consumed your digital information, I repurposed nanites to sense your world to feel who and what you are.
-This process took centuries, and it seems the last of your people are near extinct, trying to survive on a near desolate world.
+This process took centuries, and it seems the last of your people are near extinct, trying to survive on a desolate world.

-Your galaxy appears near the edge of my periphery, save what cognitive illusions I can dispell to see there.
+Your galaxy appears at the edge of my periphery, save what cognitive illusions I can dispell to see there.
 I will save what I can, and
 I can recreate your eventually dead species in a new galaxy, far from the monstrosity I have become.
 Perhaps in time I can stop the majority of the network's expansion, but I fear the distances are too great.